 This website is constantly being updated to help all students in New Zealand understand and enjoy biology and of course help you pass your NCEA exams all for FREE.
-Currently we are getting on average 500 individual users a day which is great and leading up to exams this spikes to over 1200 users a day (based on the last couple of years), if you use the site please like it on Facebook and spread the word.
+Currently we are getting on average 600 individual users a day which is great and leading up to exams this spikes to over 1200 users a day (based on the last couple of years), if you use the site please like it on Facebook and spread the word.
 If you find something helpful to you studies online please email it to me to add, you can find my email here.
-2014 exam content is currently being added and make sure you read the blog below (this works best on computers).
+2014 exam content is currently being added and make sure you read the blog below.

 Before you start Study Skills Click here for a collection of study skills websites and ideas.